-An appeal is a formal request for another party to review the finding of responsible/not responsible and/or the assigned sanctions.
+An appeal is a formal request for another party to review the finding of responsible/not responsible, the assigned sanctions, and/or a dismissal.
 Both the complainant and the respondent have the opportunity to appeal the finding and/or sanctions.
 Appeals are processed according to the guidelines, policies, and practices outlined in this document.